bkulawska/flux-19/README.md

 In our project, we will focus on demonstrating the Flux tool by using it to perform GitOps on an examplatory application.

 1. **Set up a Kubernetes cluster**: First, we need to have a Kubernetes cluster set up.
 To do so, we are going to use Amazon Web Services as our cloud provider.
+We will use our free lab account which has about `100$` resources to spend and configure the cluster automatically with terraform.

 2. **Install Flux on the cluster**: Once we have a Kubernetes cluster, the next step is to install Flux.
 We're going to do this by following the installation guide on the Flux website.